ReferenceselectPrimeNumbers

 <selectPrimeNumbers/>

-<selectPrimeNumbers/> is a Math component that selects a prime number at random from a specified range.
+<selectPrimeNumbers/> is a Math component that selects prime numbers at random from a specified range.
 Selections generate variants of the document.

 Attributes and Properties